 Comparing Figure 2.2 with Figure 2.3 highlights several key differences between surface seismic data and the synthesized gathers.
 Obvious amplitude differences should be ignored, as this work is focused on recovering only the kinematics of the active experiment.
 The direct arrival in the surface seismic gathers interferes with events after about 2000 m offset, and is largely absent in the synthesized gathers.
 Because the transmission wavefields do not contain much energy with high ray parameters, the direct arrivals and refractions are not well represented in the synthesized gathers.
-The correlations above also have events that would be acausal relative to the direct arrival of the surface seismic.
+The correlations in Figure 2.3 also have events that would be acausal relative to the direct arrival of the surface seismic.
 This energy can easily be removed by muting before further processing.
 The main events in Figures 2.3 and 2.2 look very similar.
 However, the synthesized gathers suffer from substantial coherent noise due to not using subsurface sources completely surrounding the domain of interest.
 In Chapter 5, migrated images produced with these data volumes are presented to explore these effects in the image space.

 Figure 2.3: Two correlated shot gathers from the volume generated by summing correlations from 225 sources across the bottom of the model.
+The "virtual shot" axis is built by correlating every trace in the data wavefield with all of the other traces.
 TimeSynth-allshots [CR]